-Bay Leaf: Health Benefits, How to Make Tea & Side-Effects
+Bay Leaf: 10 Health Benefits & How to Make Bay Leaf Tea

-Bay leaves come from bay laurel, a medicinal plant of the Laurus nobilis species.
-It is commonly used when cooking to offer an aromatic flavor to meals, but it also contains medicinal properties that can help with the treatment of digestive issues, infections, stress or anxiety.
+A bay leaf is collected from the bay laurel plant, a medicinal plant of the Laurus nobilis species.
+Bay leaves are commonly used when cooking to add an aromatic flavor to meals, but it also contains medicinal properties that can offer health benefits that treat digestive issues, infections, stress or anxiety.

-Bay leaves can be used in their fresh or dehydrated form.
-They contain substances like tannins, flavonoids, alkaloids, linalol, eugenol, methyl chavicol and anthocyanins, which have anti.inflammatory, diuretic, antioxidant, digestive and anti-rheumatic properties.
+A bay leaf can be used in its fresh or dehydrated form.
+They contain substances like tannins, flavonoids, alkaloids, linalol, eugenol, methyl chavicol and anthocyanins, which have anti-inflammatory, diuretic, antioxidant, digestive and anti-rheumatic properties.

 Bay leaves can be purchased at nearly all grocery stores and at some farmer’s markets and natural health stores.
 When taken for medicinal goals, usage should be directed by a doctor or medicinal plant specialist.